Complex structures exist in the social world and can influence the experiences of individuals, for example:

 - Be able to interpret the results from multilevel models critically (C and T)

-This module provides a thorough discussion of multilevel models and demonstrates how they can be deployed to answer social science questions.
+This course provides a thorough discussion of multilevel models and demonstrates how they can be deployed to answer social science questions.

 Indicative content includes:

 - Random coefficient models